 You know that “friend” who never listens to you and always makes everything about them?
 That friend who is radio silent when you’re struggling, but when they have a problem suddenly they’re always right there?

 Try to distance yourself from that person.
-You don’t have to drop them overnight (unless that’s your style) but gradually distancing yourself is going to be the easiest way to end that relationship.
+You don’t have to drop them overnight but gradually distancing yourself is going to be the easiest way to end that relationship.
 Anxiety can make this feel daunting and impossible, and you can take the smallest, tiniest baby steps you need to.
 It might be something as small as only talking to that person every other day instead of every day, for instance.

 It’s probably going to feel like a mixture of sadness and relief at the same time… that’s normal!
 Protecting yourself from people who drain your energy is a form of self-care, even if the person is someone you were once close to and have a history with.